FlowingMian/notion-datatable-to-s3-lambda/README.md

   - Add a connection on desired database for this integration
 - Lambda
   - Tested on Node.js 16.x runtime on arm64 architecture
-  - Enable function URL to be able to trigger it through an HTTP request
+  - (Optional) Enable function URL to be able to trigger it through an HTTP request
   - Add **AmazonS3FullAccess** permission to Lambda execution role name
   - Required environment variables
     - AWS_S3_BUCKET : just the bucket name, not the ARN